-The most frequently updated organization in the environment is the manager-worker hierarchy formed between track managers and sensors, because the tracking sensors change as the target moves.
-This results in a class of organizational control messages dependent on sector size.
-For example, as the target moves into part of the environment the manager is not familiar with, the track manager must send a directory service query to the sector manager of that area to discover which sensors are available.
-Once those sensors are found, additional messages are needed to create and maintain data collection commitments with them.
+Although our organization helps localize interactions, we must also consider the additional communication overhead associated with its creation and maintenance, as it has the potential to minimize these benefits.
+The most frequently updated organization in the environment is the hierarchy formed between track and sensor managers, because the sensors needed by the track manager change as the target moves.
+This results in a class of control messages dependent on sector size.
+For example, as the target moves into part of the environment the track manager is not familiar with, the manager must query the sector manager of that area to discover local sensors.
+Once those sensors are known, additional messages are needed to establish data collection commitments.
 Finally, as the target is tracked, the relevant, nearby sector managers must be notified of the target's estimated position.

 Figure 4 provides a quantitative view of this overhead.
-As the number of agents in each sector increases, fewer directory service and tracking control messages are necessary, because there are a fewer sectors which must be interacted with as the target moves.
+As sector size increases, fewer directory and tracking control messages are necessary, because there are a fewer sectors to interact with as the target moves.
 In addition, the number of measurements increases as the sector size increases, which produces a lower root-mean-squared (RMS) error between the measured and actual track, as seen in Figure 5.
 This is also due to communication control overhead; the reduced time spent by the manager interacting with the additional sector managers allows more time to be spent collecting data.
 This is caused primarily by front-loading sensor discovery, and the reduced probability of track manager migration.